kritinkarkare/kritinkarkare.me/content/authors/admin/_index.md

  - like hot chocolate, Capri-Sun, Hi-C Fruit Punch, and Nerds.

 On my free days, you can find me photosynthesizing under the sun like the good plant I am.
 I want to become healthy and strong!
 In the future, I'm interested in pursuing a Ph.D and then becoming a teaching professor.
-When I retire, I want to open up an astrobiology-themed cat cafe, with lots of plants.
-It'll be cool.
+Becoming an astronaut is a dream of mine too.
+To the stars!